Probation for teachers in Non-Droichead Primary schools

 Traditional process for addressing post-qualification professional practice conditions in a primary school (Probation)

-Teachers working in special education/restricted settings or in a school with over 24 maintream class teachers may avail of the Droichead process to gain full registration with the Council.
+From September 2017, teachers working in special education/restricted settings or in a large schools with over 24 mainstream class teachers as determined by the staffing schedule contained in Circular 17/2017 must avail of the Droichead process to gain full registration with the Council.
 Full information on this process is available on the Teaching Council's website under Droichead.
 If you have any queries regarding this process, please contact the Teaching Council directly.
+Probation by the Inspectorate will not be possible in such schools.

-To have his or her professional competence evaluated to satisfy the Council’s probation requirements, a teacher must make an application for inspection using the Form OP1.
+To have his or her professional competence evaluated to satisfy the Council’s post-qualification professional practice requirements through the traditional process, a teacher must make an application for inspection using the Form OP1.

-Applications must be made electronically and as soon as a teacher commences service in a post that is eligible for probation and that will last for a period of at least 50 consecutive school days.
-The date on which LEC received a completed Form OP1 or the first date of employment, whichever is the later, will be used when determining the 50/100-day period.
+Applications for inspection must be made electronically and as soon as a teacher commences service in a post that will last for a period of at least 50 consecutive school days.
+Where a teacher commences eligible employment a maximum of five working days will be allowed to submit a completed application.
+The date on which LEC receives a completed Form OP1 or the first date of employment, whichever is the later, will be used when determining the 50/100-day period.
 Every effort is made to ensure that all eligible teachers who make an application for inspection will be inspected in that school year.
 Teachers must be available for inspection on any day of the 50/100 day period.
+Notification of pre-planned absences should be forwarded well in advance to the relevant inspector.
+Where an unforeseen absence occurs, the Principal or Deputy Principal should inform the inspector immediately.

 The criteria used in the inspection of the work of teachers for probationary and registration purposes in primary schools is outlined here.

-Should you wish to contact Limerick Education Centre with any queries on Probation, you can contact Jenny Delaney on 061 585060 ext 4 or email at email@example.com
+Should you wish to contact Limerick Education Centre with any queries on Probation, you can contact Jenny Delaney on email at firstname.lastname@example.org or 061 585060 ext 4